To help you get started, here are ten habits of highly organised Assistants.

-Ticking them off provides proof of progress and makes you feel good for getting things done.
+Ticking them off provides proof of progress and makes you feel good about getting things done.

 2. Implement a weekly routine.

 It helps keep you focused and organised.
-If you think you will struggle to carve out a routine during the day, then try to have a routine in the morning and before you leave.
-This could be making sure you do the horrible tasks first thing in the morning and before you leave you check the schedule for the next day.
+If you think you will struggle to carve out a routine during the day, try to have a routine in the morning and before leaving.
+This could be making sure you do the horrible tasks first thing in the morning, and before you leave, you check the schedule for the next day.

-You could implement a routine around the tasks that you have, and the best time for you to complete them, again as an example you could do your expenses on a Friday or your minutes on a Tuesday.
+You could implement a routine around the tasks you have and the best time to complete them again.
+As an example, you could do your expenses on a Friday or your minutes on a Tuesday.

-Whatever it happens to be, it is essential to try and have some structure in place so that you know what you should be achieving every day.
+Whatever it happens to be, it is essential to try and have some structure in place to know what you should be achieving every day.

 3. Keep the to-do list up to date.

-You do have to plan if you want to be organised and you need a tool that helps you plan.
+You have to plan if you want to be organised, and you need a tool that helps you plan.